-QAF Audit Plan
+Quality Principles Audit Plan

-The QAF Audit Plan provides the basis on which Quality Principles audit will be conducted.
+The Quality Principles Audit Plan provides the basis on which a Quality Principles Audit will be conducted.

-A QAF Audit Plan must be approved by the department for Quality Principles Audits.
-The Audit Plan template will assist to ensure the relevant sampling requirements are being met.
+The Audit Plan must be approved by the Department for Quality Principles Audits.

-Table 4: QAF Audit Plan Timeframes for Quality Principles audits conducted by a Quality Auditor
+Table 4: Audit Plan Timeframes for Quality Principles Audits

-Minimum Timeframe prior to audit commencement date Requirement At least 40 business days The Provider must download the QAF Audit Plan template from the Provider Portal.
-The Provider must complete the QAF Audit Plan with the Quality Auditor The Audit Plan must include the Provider's Workforce Australia Services business Where IT issues prevent Audit Plan download, Providers must email their request to ESQAF@dewr.gov.au The department will provide the template to the Provider within 24 hours of receiving the request.
-At least 30 business days The Provider must send the completed QAF Audit Plan to the department (via ESQAF@dewr.gov.au) for approval and copy in the relevant department Provider Lead.
-At least 25 business days The department will send an email approving or requesting changes to the QAF Audit Plan.
-Where the QAF Audit Plan is approved, the department will send the Provider (copying in the CAB identified in the Audit Plan): the Self-Assessment Tool the Quality Principles Audit Report Template the CAP Template.
-At least 20 business days Where the department requests changes to the QAF Audit Plan: the Provider must send an updated QAF Audit Plan to the department (via ESQAF@dewr.gov.au) for approval and copy in the department Provider Lead.
-The department will respond to the relevant updated QAF Audit Plan within 2 business days of the QAF Audit Plan being received.
+Timeframes prior to proposed start date of Quality Principles Audit Requirement Prior to the Quality Principles Audit start date The Provider must download the following templates from the Provider Portal: Quality Principles Audit Plan self-assessment report Quality Principles Audit Report CAP.
+The Provider must complete the Audit Plan with the Quality Auditor.
+The Audit Plan must include the Provider's Workforce Australia Services business.
+At least 30 business days The Provider must send the completed (and signed) Audit Plan, in word format not PDF, to the Department (via ESQAF@dewr.gov.au and copy in their Department Provider Lead) for approval.
+At least 25 business days The Department will send an email (copying in the CAB identified in the Audit Plan and the Provider's Department Provider Lead): notifying Audit Plan approval and a copy of the approved Audit Plan requesting changes to the Audit Plan.
+At least 20 business days Where the Department requests changes to the Audit Plan: the Provider must send an updated Audit Plan to the Department (via ESQAF@dewr.gov.au and copy in their Department Provider Lead) for approval The Department will respond to the updated Audit Plan as soon as possible after the revised Audit Plan has been received.

-Where an approved Quality Principles QAF Audit Plan needs to be changed (eg: a change to the sites being audited), the Provider must resubmit this to the department (via ESQAF@dewr.gov.au and copy in the relevant department Provider Lead) for reapproval as soon as possible, but prior to the commencement of the Quality Principles Audit.

-The department will respond to the revised QAF Audit Plan within 2 business days of the QAF Audit Plan being received.
+- Where an approved Quality Principles Audit Plan needs to be changed (eg a change to the Sites being Audited), the Provider must send the revised Audit Plan to the Department (via ESQAF@dewr.gov.au and copy in their Department Provider Lead) for reapproval as soon as possible, but prior to the commencement of the Quality Principles Audit. - The Department will respond to the revised Audit Plan as soon as possible after the Audit Plan is received.